• Home

 Visitors can tour the fort independently, even going all the way up to the grassy top for the best views of the island’s turquoise waters.
 Use caution, as walkways can be uneven and there aren’t many areas with guardrails on the top level.

-Insider tip: The islands in Dry Tortugas are important nesting sites for several bird species, and some areas are only open seasonally to avoid interference with them.
-If birdwatching interests you, check the website for migratory seasons so you can plan your trip during the ideal time of the year.
+Insider tip: The islands in Dry Tortugas provide important nesting sites for several bird species, and some areas are only open seasonally to avoid interference with them.

 Fun fact: The highest elevation in the park is 10 feet above sea level, on Loggerhead Key.